Info for Authors – Social Media Guide

 Frequency

 How often you send out newsletters is up to you.
-It could be monthly, bi-monthly, or even just when you have new updates to send.
-Find what works for you and determine what you can handle so you maintain quality content.
-That said, it is incredibly important to be regular and on schedule with your updates so fans can expect and enjoy content from you on a set schedule to the best of your ability.
-Create a consumer habit by becoming part of your audience's regular content consumption.
+It can be monthly, bimonthly, or even just when you have new updates to send.
+Find what works for you and determine what you can handle so you maintain the quality of your content.
+That said, it is incredibly important to be as regular as possible with your updates so your readers can expect and enjoy content from you on a set schedule.

 Content

-You can write unique content, or you can repurpose some of your social media content and adapt it to fit your newsletter’s needs.
-For example, after posting some photos to your Instagram and/or Twitter, you can follow it up with a newsletter going into more behind-the-scenes detail about the events of that day.
+You can write unique content, or you can repurpose some of your social media content and adapt it to fit your newsletter.
+For example, after posting some photos to your Instagram and/or Twitter, you can follow up with a newsletter that goes into more behind-the-scenes detail about the events of that day.

-It is often a good idea to create “content boxes” that you can use every time, or change up from newsletter-to-newsletter.
+It is often a good idea to create “content boxes” that you can use every time or change up from newsletter to newsletter.
 For example, you may always include a “News” section at the top and a “Follow Me on Social Media” section at the bottom and change up the content in the middle.
 Here are some other content ideas:

 - News about books, tours, appearances, etc.